 I am more than 14 weeks and I have a fetal abnormality

 You can have an early induction of labour

 All abortions are performed by induction of labour

 Abortion care is free for most New Zealand residents.
 If you are not a citizen or permanent resident your care may still be free, check out this guide to free healthcare eligibility.
 If your care is not funded, talk to your local provider who can tell you how much your abortion care will cost.
 An indication of costs is provided on the page of each individual service.

 If you are not eligible for funded healthcare, but are pregnant as a result of rape, ACC is obliged to pay for your treatment.

 Medical abortion uses pills rather than surgery.
-An early medical abortion (up to nine weeks) is more like a natural miscarriage.
+An early medical abortion (up to ten weeks) is more like a natural miscarriage.
 A later medical abortion is more like inducing a labour.

 Availability of first trimester abortion services

 Most areas of New Zealand offer a local abortion service.
 You can also access medical abortion by phone from anywhere in New Zealand via the national telemedicine service 0800 ABORTION (0800 226 784).

 The method of abortion varies from region to region.
 Generally you will have to a resident of an area to access the services offered there.